MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 Review the common steps to make sure your development environment is set up correctly.
-If you're using Visual Studio, select the **Game Development with Unity** workload.
-You can deselect the **Unity Editor optional** component, since you'll install a newer version of Unity.

-To port existing Unity content, follow these steps:
+To port your existing Unity content, follow these steps:

 ### 1. Upgrade to the latest public build of Unity with Windows MR Support